thaysom22/gitpod-full-template-dec2020/TESTING.md

 * Info (how to play) content not easily readable on mobile.
 Fix: changed font to title font and changed shape of element to more rectangular so it is less cramped on screen.
 * Player name boxes too wide in welcome modal.
 Fix: decreased value of 'characters' attribute of these input elements from 10 to 8.
 * Error messages in welcome modal overlap about footer trigger on tablet screen.
 Fix: added margin bottom to welcome input form wrapper.
-* Start game button hover grow-rotate effect remains after button is clicked and no longer being hovered over.
+* Start game button hover grow effect remains after button is clicked and no longer being hovered over.
 Fix: added call to .blur() DOM method on this element during click event handler.
+* Start game button hover grow effect STILL remains after button is pressed on mobile until screen is pressed elsewhere.
+Fix: added CSS4 'hover' media query.
+CREDIT: https://css-tricks.com/solving-sticky-hover-states-with-media-hover-hover/
+* On smaller mobile screens, info popover covered button in header.
+Fix: font size reduced on mobile and max height set using viewport height units.